BC-GB/Project-Portfolio/README.md

 Preparing for several exams simultaneously requires translating a massive volume of unstructured course materials such as practice exams, tutorial questions, and quizzes into a concrete, actionable daily schedule.

 #### The Gap
 Standard productivity tools introduce immense friction at two critical stages.
-First, the manual data entry required to generate a comprehensive study plan from raw course materials is highly time-consuming.
+First, the manual work required to generate a comprehensive study plan from raw course materials is highly time-consuming.
 Second, as actual progress inevitably deviates from the initial ideal plan, the administrative burden of manually shifting dozens of tasks causes standard systems to become unwieldy and quickly abandoned.

 #### Approach
 I focused the design on two core elements to eliminate the friction of planning and constant replanning:

-First, I utilised structured data by storing the schedule as a plain YAML file.
-This format enabled me to leverage AI directly.
-By simply feeding in raw text the list of practice materials, alongside exam dates and priorities, I could instantly generate a comprehensive YAML study plan.
-This made initial planning exceptionally fast and avoided the need to build complex scheduling logic myself.
+First, I set up a template that let the AI chat interface turn raw study information into a ready-made plan.
+I could then paste the output directly into the app, making plan creation fast and repeatable.

 Second, I built an incredibly seamless interface to ensure updating those plans was quick and easy.
 Featuring drag-and-drop rescheduling and real-time progress tracking, it allowed me to effortlessly readjust the schedule on the fly to reflect the actual pace of my revision.
 #### Outcomes & Impact